 The goal for patients with combined systolic and diastolic hypertension is to attain a blood pressure of 140/85 mm Hg.
-Bringing the blood pressure down even lower may be desirable in African American patients and patients with diabetes or chronic kidney disease.
 Although lifestyle changes in prehypertensive patients are appropriate, it is not well established that treatment with medication of patients with prehypertension is beneficial.

 Viewers share their comments